NC State Extension Publications

 (Fusarium spp.)

-Fusarium is a widespread disease in the United States and may have a significant impact in years when plants are significantly weakened.
+Fusarium wilt is a widespread disease in the United States and may have a significant impact in years when plants are significantly weakened.
 Damage caused by herbicides, high soil pH, nematode feeding, and nutritional disorders may predispose plants to this disease.
-Disease may also become worse under dry conditions due to compromised root systems of the plants.
+Disease may also become worse under dry conditions, due to compromised root systems of the plants.

 (Phytophthora sojae)

 Root rot caused by Phytophthora sojae is most severe in poorly drained soils.
-This pathogen can cause damping off and seedling disease but may also cause losses later in the season if warm temperatures (above 60°F) and heavy rainfalls occur.
+This pathogen can cause damping-off and seedling disease but may also cause losses later in the season if warm temperatures (above 60°F) and heavy rainfalls occur.

 Management.
-Use of resistant varieties in fields with poor drainage or a history of P. sojae infections may help reduce disease incidence observed.
+Use of resistant varieties in fields with poor drainage or a history of P. sojae infections may help reduce disease incidence.
 Continued soybean production may increase disease severity, but rotation may not reduce inoculum that is already in a field due to the long survival of spores.
-Seed treatments that contain mefenoxam or metalaxyl may also help to reduce incidence of seedling infections in fields with a history of disease or poor soil drainage.
+Seed treatments that contain mefenoxam or metalaxyl may help to reduce incidence of seedling infections in fields with a history of disease or poor soil drainage.

 Soybean Viruses

 Viruses are microscopic and are made up of DNA or RNA enclosed in a protein coat.
 These viruses require a living host to reproduce, and several important viruses are transmitted by insect vectors.
 Although it is not possible to directly observe the virus without an electron microscope, tests for several viruses are available to accurately identify the virus.
+See the Soybean Research and Information Network for information about soybean viruses.
+Test kits may be purchased from Agdia, and samples may be submitted to the Plant Disease and Insect Clinic.

-Soybean mosaic virus (SMV) is the most common virus encountered within North Carolina.
+Soybean mosaic virus (SMV) is the most common soybean virus encountered within North Carolina.
 This virus can be seedborne or transmitted by aphids.
 Yield losses to SMV are generally related to the time of infection.
 For example, when SMV is transmitted through seed, losses may be as high as 30%.

 Symptoms.
 SMV causes raised areas or puckering of the leaf surface and stunting of the plant.
 Seeds can be mottled; however, seed mottling can be caused by other factors.
 Symptom severity is related to the virus strain, soybean variety, and when the plant was infected.
 Symptom expression is also related to temperatures.
 High temperatures limit symptom expression, whereas cool temperatures enhance leaf symptom development.